Ham Yard, UK.

 Located on the 4th floor of the hotel, installation of the tensile fabric canopy was a challenge!
 The steel and glulam structural columns and arches were craned up to roof level whilst all other elements had to be designed to limited lengths and weights to allow them to be carried by hand to the terrace site.
 Now fully installed and open to guests of the hotel, the terrace offers an all-weather leafy garden with sweeping views over the London skyline.

-Images courtesy of Architen Landrell
+Canopy images courtesy of Architen Landrell